 Subtropical Northland is only one hours’ drive north of Auckland.
 Renowned for spectacular coastlines, marine reserves and kauri forests - the natural landscape is our speciality...

 Adventure and leisure activities

-Northland is home to world-class luxury resorts, golf courses, and has an abundance of walking tracks and a new cycle trail which on completion will link the east and west coasts.
+Northland is home to world-class luxury resorts, golf courses, and has an abundance of walking tracks as well as one of New Zealand's Great Ride cycle trails.
 The first grapevines planted in New Zealand were in the Bay of Islands in 1819; with resurgence in the 1990’s Northland has emerged as an award winning wine region.

 We are a land of firsts

 Not only did the first Māori canoe land on Northland shores; it was also where the first European settlers arrived, closely followed by the missionaries.
 The first permanent settlement by Europeans in New Zealand was at Rangihoua in the Bay of Islands, where you can visit the Marsden Cross, and the first capital of New Zealand was in Okiato, Russell.

 Our region has a rich history that ties both Māori and non-Māori (Pakeha) together.
 The Waitangi Treaty Grounds in the Bay of Islands is the place where the historic signing of the Treaty of Waitangi took place in 1840.

 Our marine activities deserve a special mention, as The Poor Knights has been rated by dive expert Jacques Cousteau as one of the top-ten dive sites in the world.
 Zane Grey famously described Bay of Islands as ‘an angler’s El Dorado’ when he caught his first marlin here in 1926.
 Today, there are many Northland tourism operators that offer water-based tours, charters and lessons.